-- engaged by a company under an award, enterprise agreement, agreement-based transitional instruments (which are agreements that were in force before the commencement of the Fair Work Act 2009) or a contract of employment
+- engaged by a company under an award, enterprise agreement, agreement-based transitional instrument (i.e. agreements that were in force before the commencement of the Fair Work Act 2009) or a contract of employment

 - paid a salary, wages or commission.

-If you are an employee who is owed money for unpaid wages, superannuation, annual leave, sick leave, long service leave, retrenchment pay or other benefits, you are a creditor of the company.
-You may be entitled to some or all of what you are owed in priority to the company’s other creditors.
+If you are an employee owed money for unpaid wages, superannuation, annual leave, sick leave (in limited circumstances), long service leave, retrenchment pay or other benefits, you are a creditor of the company.
+You may be entitled to some or all of what you are owed before other creditors (this is known as 'priority') .

-The purpose of liquidation of an insolvent company is to have an independent and suitably qualified person (the liquidator) take control of the company so that its affairs can be wound up in an orderly and fair way for the benefit of creditors.
+The liquidation of an insolvent company allows an independent registered liquidator (the liquidator) to take control of the company so its affairs can be wound up in an orderly and fair way to benefit creditors.

 There are two types of insolvent liquidation: